 Same equipment as Pink Canyon but without a need for a flash or reflector.
 However, here I prefer a tripod over a monopod.

 Valley of Fire Arches

-Note- Most names here are not official and may be called other names by different sites.
+Note- Most arch names listed below are not official names and may be called other names by different sites.
 However, I have tried to use the most commonly used names.

-The arch is located on the campground loop road on the left shortly before the road connects back with the Valley of Fire main highway.
-It is located in the second group of rocks about .1 miles from the campground loop road and not in the rocks closest to the road.
+This arch is located on the campground loop road on the left before the road connects back with the Valley of Fire main highway.
+The arch is in the second group of rocks about .1 miles from the campground loop road and not in the rocks closest to the road.
 It is a very small arch about 3 feet tall and can only be seen by looking into the rock crevices.
 The arch was made famous when it appeared on famed photographer’s David Muench’s Book cover: Windstone Natural Arches Bridges.
 Update- This arch was destroyed in the summer of 2021.

 Fire Canyon Arch

 The Arch is located close to the east entrance to the park and can be photographed both from the road and from a trail that begins at a parking lot.
 You can’t miss this arch as it is right next to the East entrance parking lot.

 Recommended Photo Gear and Time of Day: